Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Desember 2024 16.28.25 UTC
+- WIB: Kamis, 12 Desember 2024 17.31.54 UTC
-- WITA: Kamis, 12 Desember 2024 17.28.25 UTC
+- WITA: Kamis, 12 Desember 2024 18.31.54 UTC
-- WIT: Kamis, 12 Desember 2024 18.28.25 UTC
+- WIT: Kamis, 12 Desember 2024 19.31.54 UTC

 Kutipan Inspiratif:
-"Only a true best friend can protect you from your immortal enemies."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: friendship
+Kategori: motivational